Why does it take longer to cook organic rajma and chana?

 • Related Articles

-• Can I cook it in a cooker?
+• Can I cook grains in a cooker?

 In the satvic lifestyle, it is not recommended to use a pressure cooker for cooking grains.
 This is because cooking grains at high pressure in a pressure cooker can lead to nutrient loss.
 Instead, it is advised to cook grains in a clay pot or in any ...